 A glucose tolerance test (GTT) was performed at the age of 43 weeks.
-Overnight fasted mice received an i. p. injection of D-(+)-glucose (2.0g/kg BW) (18).
-Blood was taken from the submandibular vein plexus and added to heparinized collecting tubes for plasma glucose and insulin measurements at 0, 10, 30, 60 and 120 min after glucose injection.
+Overnight-fasted mice received an injection of D-(+)-glucose (2.0 g/kg body wt i.p.)
+(18).
+Blood was taken from the submandibular vein plexus and added to heparinized collecting tubes for plasma glucose and insulin measurements at 0, 10, 30, 60, and 120 min after glucose injection.

-Body composition
+Body Composition

-Body composition was determined by nuclear magnetic resonance spectroscopy (Mini Spect MQ 10 NMR Analyser, Bruker, Karlsruhe, Germany) in conscious mice (6) at the age of 13, 22, 31 and 42 weeks of life.
+Body composition was determined by nuclear MRS (minispect MQ 10 NMR Analyzer; Bruker, Karlsruhe, Germany) in conscious mice (6) at the age of 13, 22, 31, and 42 weeks of life.

-Quantitative real time-PCR analysis
+Quantitative Real-Time PCR Analysis

-mRNA expression was performed in epididymal white adipose tissue, gastrocnemius muscle and hypothalamus as previously described (19) (6).
+mRNA expression was performed in epididymal white adipose tissue, gastrocnemius muscle, and hypothalamus as previously described (6,19).
 The hypothalamus was dissected as a whole without any further subfractionation.
-Primers were designed using Primer Express software
+Primers were designed using Primer Express software (Applied Biosystems).

-(Applied Biosystems).
 Primer sequences are listed in Supplementary Table 1.
 The constitutive gene HPRT was used as a housekeeping gene.